Posts

 • I incorporate parenthetical remarks and occasionally footnotes/endnotes/sidenotes.
 These are a way to provide further information without disrupting text and a way to branch off from otherwise linear writing.

-• Items in lists follow sentence case, and
+• Items in lists follow sentence case, unless they are presented as an extension of an already begun sentence.

-• I use a single space after full stops.
+• I use a single space after full stops, unless using certain typewriters.

-• The contents of codeblocks are kept as simple as possible.
+• The contents of explanatory codeblocks are kept as simple as possible.

 • I use headings for differentiating sections.
-Heading level 1 is taken by titles, and I try to only use headings level 2 and 3 in writing.
-Going beyond that feels too granular and usually indicates a problem in prose structure.
+Heading level 1 is taken by titles, and I try to only use heading levels 2 and 3 in writing.
+Going beyond that feels too granular and usually indicates a problem in structure.